FrankWangma/Softeng206_Project/readme.txt

 To add recordings to the database, place the name files into the "input" folder.
 These should be .wav files.

-Double click the NameSayer.bat file to run the program.
+Open a command window in the same place as "NameSayer.jar".
+Type "./run.sh" (without quotes) in the command line to run the program.

+For more information, refer to the user mannual.